TrivadisPF/platys-modern-data-platform/README.md

 A _Modern Data Platform_ is always generated based on a given _Platform Stack_.
 A platform stack defines the set of availble and usable services.
 A platform stack has a name and a version.
 Currently only one Platform Stack is avilable.
 In the future other platform stacks might be added.

-## What do I need for `mdp` ?
+## Where can I run `mdp` ?

 Currently the **mdp** toolset only runs on macOS and 64-bit Linux, but we are working on a plaform-independent version, to be released with the final 1.2.0 version.

-`mdp` runs the generator for a given Platform Stack as a Docker container in the background.
+`mdp` runs the generator (supporting given Platform Stack) as a Docker container in the background.
 Therefore you need to have [Docker](https://www.docker.com/get-started) installed on the machine where you create the Platform.
 To run the Platform, you also need to have [Docker Compose](https://docs.docker.com/compose/) installed on the target machine, which can be different to the one where you generate the platform.

 See [Installing mdp](./documentation/install.md) and [Getting Started](./documentation/getting-started.md) for how to install and use `mdp`.

-## Where can I run the generated platform ?
+## Where can I run the platform ?

 The generated platform can be provisioned either locally or in the cloud.
 See [Provisioning of Modern Data Platform](./documentation/environment/README.md) for various versions of how to deploy the stack.